 - PET and PET/CT of the head: A positron emission tomography (PET) scan is a diagnostic examination that uses a small amount of radioactive material (called a radiotracer) to diagnose and determine the severity of a variety of diseases.
 A combined PET/CT exam fuses images from a PET and CT scan together to provide detail on both the anatomy (from the CT scan) and function (from the PET scan) of the brain.
 This test can measure how a brain tumor utilizes glucose.
 Other radio-labeled tracers are also being explored to image low-oxygen regions within the tumor.

-- Cerebral angiography: This imaging test is a minimally invasive medical test that uses x-rays and an iodine-containing contrast material to produce pictures of blood vessels in the brain.
-It can provide additional information on abnormalities seen on MRI or CT of the head, such as the blood supply to a tumor.
+- Cerebral angiography: This minimally invasive test uses x-rays and an iodine-containing contrast material to produce pictures of blood vessels in the brain.
+It can provide additional information on abnormalities seen on MRI or CT of the head, such as the blood supply to a tumor and how the tumor is distorting normal vessels.
+Cerebral angiography can serve as a valuable roadmap to surgeons and reduce the risks of surgery.
 It does require the use of a catheter, and it does have potential risk.

-- Myelography: This examination involves the introduction of a spinal needle into the spinal canal and the injection of contrast material in the space around the spinal cord and nerve roots (the subarachnoid space) using a real-time form of x-ray called fluoroscopy.
+- Myelography: This examination uses a real-time form of x-ray called fluoroscopy to introduce a spinal needle into the spinal canal and inject contrast material into the space around the spinal cord and nerve roots (the subarachnoid space), which contains cerebrospinal fluid.
 It can be used to assess tumors involving the bony spine, meninges, nerve roots or spinal cord when MR imaging cannot be performed, or in addition to MRI.

 - Biopsy: A biopsy is the removal of tissue in order to examine it for disease.
 Often, the tissue is removed by placing a needle through the skin (percutaneously) to the area of abnormality.
-Biopsies can be safely performed with imaging guidance such as ultrasound, x-ray, computed tomography (CT), or magnetic resonance imaging (MRI).
-These types of imaging are used to determine exactly where to place the needle and perform the biopsy.
+Biopsies can be safely performed with imaging guidance (such as ultrasound, x-ray, CT, or MRI) to determine exactly where to place the needle and perform the biopsy.

 - Lumbar puncture: Also known as a spinal tap, this is a minimally invasive, image-guided diagnostic test that involves the removal of a small amount of cerebrospinal fluid—the fluid that surrounds the brain and spinal cord—or an injection of medication or other substance into the lumbar (or lower) region of the spinal column.